madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 For instance, two patients receiving the same result from the same test might have very different reactions.
 An experienced patient may look at the result and know it’s nothing to worry about, while someone newly diagnosed might immediately feel anxious.
 This insight gave even more weight to our hypothesis that patients who are more knowledgeable tend to be less sensitive to lab results.
 It also highlighted a major opportunity for us to improve CareSpace so more patients could feel informed, empowered, and less anxious about their results.

-Once we realized that sensitivity is more about the patient than the specific lab data, I expanded our personas with detailed scenarios to capture different levels of sensitivity and experience.
+As we shifted our perspective on sensitivity, I expanded our personas with detailed scenarios to capture different levels of sensitivity and experience.

 I outlined key details about the patient – their diagnosis, treatment stage, familiarity with lab results, and the specific lab data they might encounter.
 * **The hyper-anxious patient:** Sensitive to any shifting labs, even if the changes aren’t clinically significant.
 Any fluctuation causes stress.